 Dimensions of risk for debt investment

-Investors in debt must consider a number of risks that are unique to this type of securities.
+Investors in debt must consider a number of risks that are unique to this type of security.
 Here are some of the widely observed risks that impact broad sections of the market.